1. History of Zionism

 Evidence of Israelite culture appears in archaeological remains.
 Notable markers include distinctive pottery, four-room houses in communities across Canaan, and the absence of pork bones.
 The Israelites are believed to have lived in small villages led by local tribal leaders.

-5. Biblical Era - The United Kingdom
+5. Biblical Era: The United Kingdom

 The twelve Israelite tribes unite under one monarch for the first time.
 Their jurisdiction covers much of modern-day Israel and the Levant.
 But this era of history is debated.
 We know with relative certainty that there was a southern and northern kingdom.
 However, we lack concrete evidence to verify that there was a united kingdom.